andreschoultz/jelly-sql/README.md

 - `dev` - starts dev server
 - `build` - generates the following bundles: ESM (`.js`) and IIFE (`.iife.js`).
 The name of bundle is automatically taken from `package.json` name property
 - `test` - starts vitest and runs all tests
+- `test:watch` - starts vitest and runs all tests, but watch for changes & rerun when changes detected
 - `test:coverage` - starts vitest and run all tests with code coverage report
 - `lint:scripts` - lint `.ts` files with eslint
 - `lint:styles` - lint `.css` and `.scss` files with stylelint